 Yet the percent of people knowing someone who tested positive stayed flat from May to June.How is that possible?

 The percentage clearly should have tracked up!
 (Going down would be truly odd.)
 And as the number of positive cases increases, the probability of anyone knowing a positive person increases exponentially.
 (The process would parallel the logic of the virus spread.)
+It is highly unlikely that this can be explained only by sampling error.

 Further, look at the nearby table.